felipecrs/renovate/docs/usage/security-and-permissions.md

 - updates that invoke Gradle (i.e. `./gradlew`), such as [updating the Gradle Wrapper](./modules/manager/gradle-wrapper/index.md) or [performing Gradle Verification Metadata](./modules/manager/gradle/index.md#dependency-verification)
   - because the Gradle buildscript is evaluated at this time (i.e. to determine which dependencies are available to then update the verification metadata)
+- executing any `postInitTasks` that may invoke external tools or scripts
+  - i.e. if you have a postInitTask to decrypt secrets using a third-party tool
 - executing any `postUpgradeTasks` in a way that may use an updated dependency
   - i.e. if you have a postUpgradeTask for `make docs`, where the version of your docs builder has updated
   - i.e. if your pre-commit hook, where the version of a linter has updated